carrierpigeondev/research-on-radiology/RaaR.md

 [Direct quote from the original source document in which the reference uses.]
 """

-[Optional: why was this quote used?]
+[Optional: explanation on why the quote was used, or extra notes on the reference.]
 ```

 Example: